Q. Where do I start?

 Q. What are the music theory requirements for incoming majors?

-A. A student’s first music theory course assignment is determined by a music theory diagnostic exam that is administered both online prior to orientation and during orientation.
+A. The music theory course assignment for each 1st-year student is determined by a music theory diagnostic exam that is administered both online prior to orientation and during orientation.
 Students who demonstrate proficiency on this exam will be placed into MUTH 101 (Theory and Aural Skills I) or higher.
 Those who do not will be placed into MUTH 101i, (Intensified Theory and Aural Skills I).

 Q: What ensemble opportunities are offered through the Department of Music?